History of Punjab

 The devastating Hunnic invasions of Punjab occurred in the 5th and 6th century, which were ultimately repelled by the Vardhana dynasty.
 Most of the western Punjab region became unified under the Taank and Odi Shahi Kingdoms in the early medieval period.
 Between the 8th and 12th century, the Tomara dynasty and Katoch dynasty controlled the eastern portions of Punjab.
 Islam became established in Punjab when the Umayyad Caliphate conquered southern portions of the region up to Multan, which became independent from the caliphate under the Emirate of Multan in 855.
 The Ghaznavids conquered region in 1025, after whom the Delhi Sultanate followed.
 The Langah Sultanate ruled much of the south Punjab in the 15th century.

 The Mughal Empire, established in 1526 AD, has left an immense cultural and architectural legacy in Punjab.
 The city of Lahore became one of the largest in the world under Mughals.
 In the 16th century, Sikhism was founded by Guru Nanak in central Punjab which attracted many followers.
 After a long period of anarchy due to decline of Mughals in the 18th century, the Sikh Empire in 1799 unified most of the Punjab region.
-The region was conquered by the British EIC in 1849 after Second Anglo-Sikh War and Punjab province was created in 1857.
+The region was conquered by the East India Company in 1849 after the Second Anglo-Sikh War and Punjab province was created in 1857.
 In 1947, Punjab was partitioned amidst wide-scale violence.

 Etymology

 Though the name Punjab is of Persian origin, its two parts (پنج and آب) are cognates of the Sanskrit words, पञ्च and अप्, of the same meaning.
 The word Pañjāb thus means 'The Land of Five Waters', referring to the rivers Jhelum, Chenab, Ravi, Sutlej, and Beas.
 All are tributaries of the Indus River, the Sutlej being the largest.
-References to a land of five rivers may be found in the Mahabharata, which calls one of the regions in Aryavarta Panchanada (पञ्चनद).
+References to a land of five rivers may be found in the Mahabharat, which calls one of the regions in Aryavarta Panchanada (पञ्चनद).
 The ancient Greeks referred to the region as Pentapotamía (Πενταποταμία), which has the same meaning as the Persian word.